cristianocaon/ttu-os-shell-scripting/README.md

-# Information about Scripts and Logs for Project #1 -- part 1
+# Basic Shell Scripting

+Project for Operating System class at Texas Tech University, with professor Dr. Yong Chen.

 All the scripts can be ran using the ./scripts.sh command.

 It will produce the greeting_output.txt, displayinfo_output.txt and greeting_modified_output.txt files, which corresponds to all the logs for the scripts greeting.sh, displayinfo.sh, and the modified version of the greeting.sh (which can also be found as greeting_modified.sh in the current directory).